Last updated on December 13, 2022

 - Price Benchmark data in Channable

-- They selected the Feeds tab in the left sidebar menu
+- Select the Feeds tab in the left sidebar menu

-- They added the name of the feed.
-They named it Price Benchmark feed
+- Add the name of the feed.
+You can name it Price Benchmark feed

-- They added a name for the feed file.
-They named this Price Benchmark feed as well
+- Add a name for the feed file.
+You can name this Price Benchmark feed as well

-- They added the URL of the supplemental feed we helped them to create
+- Add the URL of the supplemental feed that we helped to create

 Price Benchmark data in Google Sheets

-- They selected the first cell in the Google Docs spreadsheet.
+- Select the first cell in the Google Docs spreadsheet.

 - In the value field, enter the following, replacing “url” with the URL we helped them to create: =IMPORTDATA(“url”)